sazidcse/SpringMVC/README.md

 To install and run this application following tools are needed

 * IDE (Intellij preferred or Eclipce)
-* Application server (Tomcat prefered or any other)
+* Application server (Tomcat preferred or any other)

 ### Installing